Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 Seniors Plaza

 This area is designed for seniors.
 It has a good view of the main stage, lots of shade and refreshing drinks.
-There are also activities that appealed to older folks, like Rana, Chezz, Parques and more.
+There are also typically activities that appeal to older people, like Rana, Chezz, Parques and more.

-The Market Plaza is where you can find vendors selling all sorts of Latin American products.
-You can expect to see everything from spices and treats to jewelry and art in this section.
+The Artisans Plaza is where you can find vendors selling all sorts of Latin American products.
+You can expect to see everything from spices and treats to jewellery and art in this section.
 It is a great place to discover and support local businesses.

 Food Plaza

 Don’t go to Carnaval del Sol with a full stomach!
-Go hungry so you can enjoy all the delicious Latin American foods!
-There were over 20 food vendors to check out last year, and it’ll be the same in 2024.
+Go hungry so you can enjoy all the delicious Latin American foods.
+There were over 30 traditional dishes to try at the 2025 festival.

 ARC Iberico at Carnaval del Sol